-Add enough oil to cover the pan with a film (about 2 tablespoons).
+- Add enough oil to cover the pan with a film (about 2 tablespoons).
 Carefully place the brisket in the pan.
-Let it sear to a golden brown, 4-5 minutes, then flip and let the second side cook.
+Let it sear to a golden brown, 4 to 5 minutes, then flip and let the second side cook.

-Push the brisket to one side of the pan and add the onions, tossing to let them all get covered in the oil.
-Cook 2-3 minutes, just until the onions wilt.
+- Push the brisket to one side of the pan and add the onions, tossing to let them all get covered in the oil.
+Cook 2 to 3 minutes, just until the onions wilt.
 Sprinkle on some salt and pepper.

 - Pour enough water to come halfway up the brisket--it'll range, depending on the size of your pot.
 I use about 4 cups.
 Let the water come to a boil, then turn the heat as low as it goes, cover the pot, and simmer for 5 hours.
 You'll want to flip the brisket occasionally.